 Are you about to build a website for your church and looking for some guidance?

-If so, this Ultimate Guide to Church Website Design is for you.
+If so, this Ultimate Guide to Designing a Church Website is for you.

 You’ve probably seen TV commercials promoting website builders that make it seem like anybody can easily build a great website in an hour or two.
 While some tools can make building a website faster and easier, there are a lot of important steps before and after the actual building of the website that will make or break your website.

-Our team at OurChurch.com has been building church websites for more than 20 years.
+Our team at OurChurch.com has been designing and building church websites for more than 20 years.
 We have developed a process that is efficient and results in church websites that:

 - Look great